publicdocs/uscode/assets/md/titles/usc23/us/usc/t23/ch3/m__us_usc_t23_s327.md

              the Secretary provides to the State—

-                (i) notification of the determination of noncompliance; and
+                (i) a notification of the determination of noncompliance;

-                (ii) a period of at least 30 days during which to take such corrective action as the Secretary determines is necessary to comply with the applicable agreement; and
+                (ii) a period of not less than 120 days to take such corrective action as the Secretary determines to be necessary to comply with the applicable agreement; and

+                (iii) on request of the Governor of the State, a detailed description of each responsibility in need of corrective action regarding an inadequacy identified under subparagraph (A); and

             (C) the State, after the notification and period provided under subparagraph (B), fails to take satisfactory corrective action, as determined by the Secretary.